 How soon your skin starts to wrinkle is partially predetermined by genetics.
 As we age, the outer layer of skin, called the epidermis, thins.
 Thinning skin allows much-needed moisture to escape.

-The second layer, the dermis, begins to produce less collagen as we age.
+The second layer, the dermis, also begins to produce less collagen as we get older.
 Collagen is the protein that makes our skin elastic and smooth—less of it means that skin creases and sags more readily in response to daily wear and tear.

 Finally, fat cells in the subcutaneous layer become smaller as you age.
 This also contributes to sagging and crinkling, as well as a general loss of volume.